-On January 1, 2011, New York’s “move over” law went into effect and it took just a few days before my first client called us after being issued a mover over traffic ticket.
+On January 1, 2011, New York’s “move over” law or NYS emergency vehicle law went into effect and it took just a few days before my first client called us after being issued a mover over traffic ticket.

 The move over law requires motorists on multi-lane highways to slow down and “move over” (when safe to do so) giving safe clearance to approaching stopped emergency vehicles with red flashing lights.
-If you do not slow down and change lanes when approaching such vehicle, you can be issued a moving violation which carries 3 points and up to a $150 fine.
+If you pass a working emergency vehicle and do not slow down or move over, you can be issued a moving violation which carries 3 points and up to a $150 fine.
 On single lane roads, motorists must slow down and use caution.

 More than 150 U.S. law enforcement officers have been killed since 1999 after being struck by vehicles along America’s highways, according to the National Law Enforcement Officers Memorial Fund.
 To lower that deadly toll, almost every state has enacted a “move over” law.